 Disclaimer

 This brief economic sanctions compliance guidance has been prepared by the American Club to assist Members in complying with sanctions laws applicable to them and to the American Club.
-This guidance does not constitute and should not be construed as legal advice or a determination by the American Club as to the availability of cover for any specific case.
+This guidance does not constitute and should not be construed as legal advice or a determination by the American Club as to the availability of cover for any specific case or the sufficiency of a Member's sanctions compliance program under applicable law.
 The American Club urges Members to obtain independent legal advice regarding the applicability of sanctions laws to them and with respect to their compliance obligations under such laws.

 Relevant American Club Circulars and related documents